aws-samples/aws-network-firewall-automation-examples/AllowListGenerator/README.md

 The CloudFormation template creates the following resources:

 1. **Amazon CloudWatch Log Subscription Filter**: Sends Network Firewall alert logs to the Lambda function for processing.
+2. **Amazon CloudWatch Metrics**: Publishes CloudWatch metrics for each domain, protocol, and firewall combination.
+This allows you to monitor and visualize the network traffic patterns for your workloads.
 2. **Amazon EventBridge Rule**: Triggers the Lambda function periodically (every hour by default) to update the Network Firewall rule group with the latest allow list rules.
-3. **AWS Lambda Function**: Processes the Network Firewall alert logs and updates the DynamoDB table with domains and metrics.
+3. **AWS Lambda Function**: Processes the Network Firewall alert logs and updates the DynamoDB table + CloudWatch metric, as well as generates the Suricata allow list rules.
 4. **Amazon DynamoDB Table**: Stores the domains and associated metrics (unique source IP addresses + EC2 instance IDs requesting domain and total number of requests to domain) from the Network Firewall logs.
 5. **AWS Network Firewall Rule Group**: Stores the generated allow list rules based on the domain values and metrics.
 Rules are ordered by number of requests to each domain, with the most requested domains appearing at the top of each rule group section.
 This rule group consists of four different sections:
       - **TLS Wildcard Rules**: This section contains wildcard TLS rules for domains that have reached the configured threshold of subdomains (defined by the WildcardDomainMinimum parameter).